privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/smart-contracts/VkRegistry.md

 The VerifyingKeysRegistry is a contract that holds the verifying keys for the zk-SNARK circuits.
 It holds four different sets of keys:

-- `processVks` - The keys for the processMessages circuit
+- `processVks` - The keys for the MessageProcessor circuit
-- `tallyVks` - The keys for the tallyVotes circuit
+- `tallyVks` - The keys for the VoteTally circuit
 - `pollJoiningVk` - The key for the poll joining circuit
 - `pollJoinedVk` - The key for the poll joined circuit